-The seminar leader is the student's academic advisor for the duration of the program and schedules periodic individual meetings.
 The seminar leader is the supervisor of the final project (independent learning/research project, action research project, or doctoral dissertation) with responsibility for approval.
 Seminars focus on professional issues in the student's field and support professional development.

 Faculty support and cooperative learning help adult learners to meet the challenges of higher education and standards for educator licensure.